All Episodes

 People do not get paid this much money.

-And when you look at the look at this as a whole, when you look at the amount of writing that he actually did himself, it would be like getting paid two thousand dollars a page.
+And when you look at the, look at this as a whole, when you look at the amount of writing that he actually did himself, it would be like getting paid $2,000 a page, $2,000 a page for writing, some of which he didn't even do himself.

 But we also know that Halper assisted the FBI in the Russian investigation, and he has ties to the Russian government, and you believe Vladimir Putin himself?

-Uh and he held those seminars from uh 2012 up until 2016.
+And he held those seminars from 2012 up until 2016.

 I mean, this is Trubnikov.

-He was um appointed uh first deputy foreign minister from 2000 to 2004, and uh in 2004 he was appointed by President Putin to as to the ambassador of Russia.
+And in 2004, he was appointed by President Putin to the ambassador of Russia.

 But let's just go back one step before we go any further.

-He had no idea really up until recently, and you can talk to Sean Bigley about this, um that Stefan Halper was even involved uh in this Russia collusion until it came out into the news.
+He had no idea really up until recently, and you can talk to Sean Bigley about this, that Stefan Halper was even involved in this Russia collusion until it came out into the news.

-They had no idea that he was being utilized by the FBI to basically gather information on Carter Page and uh George Papadopoulos.
+They had no idea that he was being utilized by the FBI to basically gather information on Carter Page and George Papadopoulos.

 And ironically, here's Stefan Halper trying to accuse Carter Page or trying to accuse George Papadopoulos of having these connections with Russia when it's Stefan Halper himself who has the most connection with Russia.

-Let me let me bring in Lovinger's attorney, Sean Bigley, who's with us.
+All right, let me bring in Lovinger's attorney, Sean Bigley, who's with us.

 And why don't I let you just fill in some of the gaps here?

-So he just happened upon this information as it relates to Halper, and then he's a whistleblower.
+So he just happened upon this information as it relates to Halper.

 And where are these connections to Russia?